-We Dare You To Take This Road Trip To Kentucky’s Most Abandoned Places
+Take A Thrilling Road Trip To The 6 Most Abandoned Places In Kentucky

-The map is below, but if there are more abandoned places that you know of that aren’t listed below, click here to adjust the map however you like.
+The map is below, but if there are more abandoned places in Kentucky that you know of that aren’t listed, click here to adjust the map however you like.

 I grew up in Louisville, Kentucky.
 I have lived elsewhere twice, but keep coming back.
 I'm a video editor and freelance writer who enjoys watching people wearing University of Louisville uniforms excel at sports, scaling the faces of large rocks, and hanging out with my border collie/laborador/cattle dog mutt thingy that I have.

 Thank you!
 You'll receive your first newsletter soon!